will-henney/mariano-velocity-statistics/ngc346-strucfunc.md

 I am using the same y-axis scale as for 30 Dor.
 The structure function starts off the same at small separations, but levels off at a much lower value.

-Strangely, the weighted and unweighted values are almost identical.
+I have now fixed the issue with the weighted version.

 ### Save the Hα structure function to JSON file